kelayamatoz/ee109-arria10-labs/lab2.md

 From the animation, you should have seen how we use the two SRAMs to populate a third one, and then write it back to Matrix C. In the comment session, please implement this design.
 As a little hint, you should first think of the proper controller to use.
-We would be first populate an SRAM, and then coalesce it numel_k times.
-You can fill your implementation in Lab2Part5GEMM.
+We would first populate an SRAM using tileB_sram and tileC_sram.
+Then we would coalesce the result numel_k times.
+You can add your implementation to Lab2Part5GEMM.

 ## Advanced Buffering